2001sukh/NIC-LABCQ3/README.md

 ## Work level - 3.5
 # Summary Checklist
-- it is easy to understand.
+- It is easy to understand.
-- code should be well developed.
+- Code should be well developed.
-- code should be testable.
+- Code should be testable.
 - Follows a consistent style.
-- it should be bug free
+- It should be bug free
 - Increasing readability and ease of editing
 - Making program sustainable
-- romotes easy transferability
+- Romotes easy transferability
 - Decreasing technical debt
 - Making software robust
 - Code should be divided into small parts, visible and apparent.